Washington Gov. Jay Inslee. Photo: David Ryder/Getty Images

-Jay Inslee, the governor of Washington, is a Democratic 2020 presidential candidate who plans to make climate change the key issue of his campaign.
-He released a $9 trillion plan in May largely centered on greening the economy with job incentives.
+Jay Inslee, the governor of Washington, is a Democrat who plans to make climate change the key issue of his 2020 campaign.
+He released a $9 trillion plan in May, largely centered on greening the economy with job incentives.

 Key facts about Jay Inslee:

 - Current position: Governor of Washington — 9 years served.
-Chair of the Democratic Governors Association.
+Chair of Democratic Governors Association.

 - Age: 68